Niederwalddenkmal

 Can I buy tickets online?

-Check the official website for details regarding ticket purchase options.
+Check the official website for current information regarding ticket purchasing options and any applicable fees for entry.

 Are there restrooms and cafes?